 - Now roll each of the rounds, using a little flour if necessary, to four-inch circles.
 Moisten the edges with water.

-- Place about 2-3 tbsp of the chickpea-kale filling in the center of the circle and fold over the top, sealing the edges tight with your fingers.
+- Place about 2-3 tablespoon of the chickpea-kale filling in the center of the circle and fold over the top, sealing the edges tight with your fingers.
 You can use a fork to crimp the edges, which will help seal them and make your empanadas prettier.

 - Place the empanadas on a baking sheet, about an inch apart, and bake in the preheated oven for 20 minute or until the tops are golden brown.